Select your Open Day

 - Undertake research in an area of particular interest to you, supported by inspirational, multi-disciplinary staff

-It focuses on education in its broadest sense and will appeal to policy makers, educational practitioners and researchers, looking to enhance service delivery.
+The programme examines the role of education in shaping societal attitudes and individual experiences.
+It has a specific focus on education in its broadest sense and will appeal to policy makers, educational practitioners and researchers, looking to enhance service delivery.

 Globalisation is studied in the context of education, in particular the opportunities and benefits created for some countries and individuals, alongside contemporary issues and challenges.

 Having completed her undergraduate degree in Education Studies, Laura Clancy from Bangor, North Wales has gone on to study for a Masters in Education, Globalisation and Social Change.